erenyavas/LibraryManagement/README.md

 4. Once the project is built, you can run it using Visual Studio.
 The main form, `Dashboard` will be displayed, and you can start managing the library.

-## Using the Panel
+## Features and Fuctionalities

-The panel provides various features for library management:
+The system provides various features for library management:

 1. **Dashboard**: The main interface provides an overview of the library's daily operations.
 It displays information about the librarian on duty for the day, the date, and time.
 It also has quick access buttons for various management functions.

 2. **Librarian Management**: The application allows librarians to be assigned for daily duties.
 Librarians' details such as name, student ID, and class can be added, updated, or deleted.
 It also ensures that there is always a librarian on duty.

 3. **Book Details**: You can view detailed information about the books available in the library.
-This includes the book's title, author, ISBN, publication date, and other relevant details.
+This includes the book's title, author, publication date, and other relevant details.
 It helps librarians keep track of the library's book collection.

 4. **Student Management**: The system manages student information, including their name, student ID, class, and the number of books they have checked out.
 Students can be added, updated, or deleted, ensuring accurate records.